-Thailand Unveils Design of Funeral Pyre for Thai King Symbolizing Mount Meru
+Thailand Unveils Design of Funeral Pyre for Late King Symbolizing Mount Meru

 The Thai government yesterday unveiled its design for a royal funeral pyre for the king of Thailand, who passed away in October, symbolizing Mount Meru (also known as Mount Sumeru—the prefix “su” meaning excellent or wonderful), the allegorical center of the universe in Buddhist, as well as Hindu and Jain, cosmology.
 Construction of the pyre, which is based on designs used since the beginning of the Rattanakosin era in 1782, is scheduled to begin on 10 January and is expected to be completed by September next year.